Stuw/website/docs/manual/intro.md

 If application uses database, then it usually starts CloudeNative PG in the application deployment.
 Database data is also stored within container.

+## Backup and restore

+Heavyscript is a bash script for managing Truenas SCALE applications, automatically update applications, backup applications datasets, open a shell for containers, and many other features.

 # First installation

 Please check [Getting Started with TrueCharts inside TrueNAS SCALE](https://truecharts.org/manual/SCALE/guides/getting-started) for more information.